 This comprehensive guide to CNP transactions will help you determine if this is a viable payment option for your business.
 It also explores card-not-present fraud and methods to minimize your exposure to this risk.

 What Is a Card Not Present (CNP) Transaction?

 What does CNP stand for?
-A card-not-present (CNP) transaction refers to a payment conducted without a physical credit card.
+A card-not-present (CNP) transaction refers to a payment conducted without a physical credit card, which is considered a higher-risk transaction.
 For example, paying for a meal over the phone by providing your credit card details to the restaurant’s staff member is a CNP transaction.
 This is an essential payment choice for businesses offering online and over-the-phone payment options.

 It’s easier for customers to pay for goods and services through CNP transactions.
 Also, in taking upfront CNP payments, businesses avoid the risk of a customer not showing up to pay for an item or service.